nevarman/pop-shell-setup/README.md

 - i3 Like Workspaces: A modified version of Workspace indicator gnome extension: https://extensions.gnome.org/extension/21/workspace-indicator/.
 Changes are: Removed the workspace indicator borders and gave a solid color.
 Show workspaces horizontal and only show workspaces that is active or has a window in it.
 And moved the extension to the most left of the panel.

+- Hide Pop shell button: Hides the pop shell button from top panel.
+Useful if you are always using the tiling mode and not even opening the menu.

 ### Other Extensions I use

 Next to the extensions I provide these go well to provide a nice tiling wm experience: